quantumbeam/powder_grinding/README.md

    - Use the command `G` to prepare for powder collection with a spatula (G=grinding), and then use `y` to execute the powder collection.
 - Grinding Parameters Configuration:
    - The configuration settings are located in the config directory within the grinding_motion_routines package.
+- Estimation of the pestle length and mortar position:
+  - The pestle length and mortar position are estimated using a force sensor.
+  - The code is currently under preparation, so please wait for a while.

 ## Known Issues
 - Cobotta's .dea file is unreadable for Rviz (use fixed .dae file from cobotta_description_converter.py in grinding_descriptions pkg).